A 1920s-era Abreu-designed home, now Casablanca Cafe on A1A, near Las Olas |

 Abreu moved to Georgia where he formed a partnership with James Robeson (Abreu and Robeson) and gained recognition for designing the Cloister Hotel on Sea Island, a home for playwright Eugene O’Neal, also on Sea Island, and a number of public buildings.

 Note: Architect John Peterman of Miami also designed a number of public buildings before or concurrently with Abreu.
-He also lived in Fort Lauderdale.
+He moved from Miami to Fort Lauderdale and remained in town long after Abreu left.

 ________